HenryNomeland/speech-class/README.md

 # speech-class
 Code used in the research of English dialect classification.
 # Directory of Files
-### Main Process
+### Data Wrangling
 <p> These files have the goal of taking .wav audio files, generating force-aligned phoneme transcriptions, and outputting sound metrics into a .csv file.
 This data
 can then be analyzed using a series of Python classes and methods. </p>

-- **Data Wrangling Files**
 - *note* - before the process begins labeled audio files must be put into the montreal-input and montreal-output directories <br>
 - **wav_conversion.py** - a Python script with a single function `convert_mp3_to_wav()` used to convert a directory of .mp3 files into .wav files (only necessary if this is not already the case) <br>
 - **textgrid_creation.py** - a Python script with a single function `create_textgrids()` used to generate a series of textgrids in the specified directory that have the specified text as a single interval <br>
 - **custom_mfa_align.py** - a Python script with a single function `align()` that runs a series of Montreal Forced Aligner terminal operations to align the textgrids in a specified directory <br>
 - **formant-extraction.py** - a Praat script which extracts formant measurements and other sound metrics from each phoneme in the textgrids of the specified directory, outputting results // into a spreadsheet named formants.csv <br>

 ### speech_modeling.py
 <p> A Python script with two classes. </p>